RoadieHQ/marketing-site/content/docs/scaffolder/manipulate-yaml-file/index.md

 kind: Template
 metadata:
   name: yaml-file-mutations
-  title: Yaml file manipulations
+  title: YAML file manipulations
-  description: Demonstrates how to merge an existing yaml object into a yaml file in the workspace
+  description: Demonstrates how to merge an existing YAML object into a YAML file in the workspace
 spec:
   owner: group:default/engineering
   type: service